RushuiGuan/framework/config/docs/hosting-env.md

 The .Net hosting environment variable (`DOTNET_ENVIRONMENT` or `ASPNETCORE_ENVIRONMENT`) tells the application the current environment name such as `development`, `staging` or `production`.
 The value is critical since the application will load the appropriate configuration value specific to that environment.

-**When the environment variable is missing, .NET default the value to `production`.**  There are a few different reason from Microsoft:
+**When the environment variable is missing, .NET default the value to `production`.**  There are a few different reasons from Microsoft:
 * Since developers should never have direct access to production, it is the safest option.
 * Production excludes things like detailed error messages and other stuff that should never be turned on in a production environment.
 You must opt-in to lower security.

 While this explaination are valid for contain use cases, the "security benefits" are rather small.  **The risk of updating production data by accident is very high for small to medium size enterprises where developers do have more rights than they are supposed to.**